Are you looking for the best knowledge base examples?

 Key Takeaways

-• When your product is related to designing, adding visual content to a useful knowledge base helps a lot.
+- When your product is design-related, adding visual content to a helpful knowledge base helps.

 Buffer

 Buffer, or Bufferapp, is a multi-purpose social media management software application for the web and mobile.
-Its core functionality is to enable users to draft and schedule posts for sharing with their audience across different social networks, including Twitter, Facebook, Instagram, LinkedIn, and Pinterest.
+Its core functionality enables users to draft and schedule posts for sharing with their audience across different social networks, including Twitter, Facebook, Instagram, LinkedIn, and Pinterest.
 This powerful marketing tool also offers social media reporting and monitoring functionality.

 It has a simple and intuitive layout with a beautiful design.
 The homepage features a search bar contrasting with the deep blue color, making it easy to catch.
-There is a Suggested Guides section, followed by another to help users browse by topic.
-These sections list their promoted articles to help users solve common issues at speed.
-All articles contain video tutorials, helpful instructions, and a satisfaction survey at the end.
+Another follows a Suggested Guides section to help users browse by topic.
+These sections list their promoted articles to help users solve common issues.
+All articles contain video tutorials, helpful instructions, and a satisfaction survey.

-The Video Tutorials section is among the most interesting and distinct features of Buffer’s knowledge base.
-Customers get easy access to a collection of videos showing them how to maximize its features and troubleshoot any issues.
+The Video Tutorials section in the knowledge base is among Buffer’s most interesting and distinct features.
+Customers have easy access to a collection of videos showing them how to maximize its features and troubleshoot any issues.

 Key Takeaways

-• It is a good approach to use categories for your articles.
+- It is an excellent approach to use categories for your articles.

-• Some customers prefer video guides over text-based ones.
-If visual instructions make sense for some issues, it is ideal to include them in your knowledge base.
+- Some customers prefer video guides over text-based ones.
+If visual instructions make sense for some issues, including them in your knowledge base is ideal.

 Shipt

 Founded in 2014, Shipt is an American online delivery service that allows people to order groceries, household items, wellness products, and office supplies from their favorite stores using Shipt’s site or mobile app.
-It is a curated marketplace of retailers that operates by paying contractors to purchase and deliver items to buyers’ homes within hours.
+It is a curated marketplace of retailers that pays contractors to purchase and deliver items to buyers’ homes within hours.

-Shipt has a simple yet effective on-brand knowledge base that offers several distinct categories for their shoppers and customers to pick from.
-It begins with a search bar to let customers ask any questions.
-The knowledge base takes the question-based approach, with the questions related to the popular topics are on the left side of the page.
+Shipt has a simple yet effective on-brand knowledge base that offers several distinct categories for shoppers and customers to choose from.
+It begins with a search bar to let customers ask questions.
+The knowledge base takes a question-based approach, with questions related to popular topics on the left side of the page.

-The bottom of the page has three different options to choose from.
-If users have any ideas to share with them, need immediate help, or are unable to find what they want, they can choose any of these options.
+The bottom of the page has three different options.
+Users can choose any of these options if they have any ideas to share, need immediate help, or are unable to find what they want.

 Key Takeaways

-• Asking for feedback is a good approach to get help in improving your knowledge base.
+- Asking for feedback is an excellent approach to help improve your knowledge base.

 Fitbit

 Fitbit is a popular American consumer electronics and fitness company known for its smartwatch and fitness application.
-It was the 5th biggest wearable technology company in shipments in 2019, and today, over 30 million people worldwide use Fitbit products to track their steps, heart rates, sleep, and other health metrics.
+In 2019, it was the fifth-biggest wearable technology company in shipments, and today, over 30 million people worldwide use Fitbit products to track their steps, heart rates, sleep, and other health metrics.

-In addition, its excellent design has the most popular topics covered on the left side, while the right side provides options for customers to contact their support team.
-In addition, Fitbit lets individuals search the community forum and discuss how to use their products with other customers.
+In addition, its excellent design covers the most popular topics on the left side, while the right side provides options for customers to contact their support team.
+Fitbit also lets individuals search the community forum and discuss how to use their products with other customers.

 Key Takeaways

-• If your products fall into distinct categories, do the same with your knowledge base guides.
-It makes the help center intuitive and customized to customers’ needs.
+- If your products fall into distinct categories, do the same with your knowledge base guides.
+This will make the help center intuitive and customized to customers’ needs.

 Final Remarks

-A knowledge base includes a short or detailed guide about a specific type of product or service.
-For creating a knowledge base that your users will find helpful, it is important to put yourself in your readers’ shoes and prioritize their needs.
+A knowledge base includes a short or detailed guide about a specific product or service type.
+To create a knowledge base that your users will find helpful, it is important to put yourself in your readers’ shoes and prioritize their needs.
 Research what questions and complaints they have about your product or service.
-You can create a useful knowledge base if you understand your users’ questions and issues to the fullest extent.
-When you understand your customers’ needs, you can pick from any of the best knowledge base tools available and start creating one to help your business thrive.
+You can create a helpful knowledge base if you understand your users’ questions and issues to the fullest extent.
+When you know your customers’ needs, you can pick from any of the best knowledge base tools available and start creating one to help your business thrive.